MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/support-folders-monitoring-view-web-console.md

 ::: moniker range="sc-om-2019"

 In Operations Manager 2016 and later, you can create a folder and place dashboards and views inside it by using the operations console.
 However, this feature isn't available from the web console.
-With 2019 UR2, by using the web console, you can create folders and place dashboards inside them.
+With Operations Manager 2019 UR2, by using the web console, you can create folders and place dashboards inside them.
 These folders can be saved in unsealed management packs.

 ::: moniker-end